sushmitsarmah/near_metabuild_3/README.md

 People can store their photos in Filecoin and or on their Fx BLox ( Functionland) and then retrieve and sell the photos to others upon request in Near Token, $Fil and next quarter, $FuLA
 Wish us luck and join us if you wish!
 Kate, Jainam and Sushmit

+Hello NEAR Contract
+The smart contract exposes two methods to enable storing and retrieving a greeting in the NEAR network.